 Some of these hotels include Ibis Kiev Railway Station, Ibis Kiev City Center, Senator Hotels and Apartments, and the Opera Hotel.
 Each hotel has its own quirky features and are in great places throughout the city.
 Here is a review of the Senator Hotel where I stayed in the Maiden location.

-Tours of Chernobyl: When is a good time to visit?
+When is a good time to visit Chernobyl for a tour?

 For people who are visiting Ukraine in the winter, be sure to bring plenty of sweaters, hats, gloves, and a coat because it is cold!
 And don’t forget your camera or smartphone so you can take plenty of pictures of this eerie site.